djamesbarker/pMAT/README.md

 **Version 1.3 coming soon!**
 ![](https://github.com/djamesbarker/pMAT/blob/master/Resources/pMAT%20Image.JPG)

+-Spike detection protocol!
+-Bug fixes
+-Accompanying YouTube videos
+-Increased Mac compatibility (We're not Mac folks here in the Barker Lab, so bear with us).

 ## What is pMAT?

 Fiber Photometry is a tool for neural imaging of calcium or neurotransmitter dynamics.
 Many commercial systems exist for recording data, but analysis software is lacking across the field.